juliecoding/chatNorris/README.md

 You're gonna be creating a chat app in the browser using ReactJS that lets the user who is using your program add messages to a "chat room" as well as pull down data from a locally run API of various celebrities for things they've been known to say.

 This is NOT meant to be a _real_ chat app that lets multiple, actual users connect, but rather it'll be more just for your own use, and to have fake people in the chat room.
 (Hey, if I can't have friends, I'll just pretend I have them!).

+Also, feel free to install any NPM libraries that will be useful to you (HTTP libraries, UI library, or whatever)

 The chat app should have the following features:
 - A section on the screen where the messages of the users in the chatroom are added in a "most recent message added goes to the bottom" type of way